bobf/orchestration/README.md

 To rebuild all build-out at any time, pass `force=yes` to the above install command.

 You will be prompted to enter values for your _Docker_ organisation and repository name.
-For example, the _organisation_ and _repository_ for https://hub.docker.com/r/redislabs/redis/ are `redislabs` and `redis` respectively.
+For example, the _organisation_ and _repository_ for https://hub.docker.com/r/rubyorchestration/sampleapp are `rubyorchestration` and `sampleapp` respectively.
 If you are unsure of these values, they can be modified later by editing `.orchestration.yml` in the root of your project directory.

 #### Configuration files